oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/README.md

 Refer to [Sample Sharded Database with User Defined Sharding deployed manually using Docker Containers](./docker-sharded-database-with-user-defined-sharding.md) to deploy a sharded database with User Defined sharding using docker containers.

-## Sample Container Files for Older Releases

- * Oracle Database 19c Global Service Manager (GSM/GDS) (19.3) for Linux x86-64
- * Oracle Database 21c Global Service Manager (GSM/GDS) (21.3) for Linux x86-64

-**Note:** The above version supported on Docker on Oracle Linux 7.

 ## Support

-Oracle GSM and Sharding Database is supported for Oracle Linux 7.
-Oracle 23c GSM is supported on Oracle Linux 8.
+Oracle 19c or Oracle 21c GSM and RDBMS is supported for Oracle Linux 7.

 ## License